-However, we first answer the simple question of whether or not, for the data sets that we use, we need to do any splitting at all.
-The following table compares some examples of the utilisation percentages obtained, and number of events allocated, without any splitting (not even static splitting from the constructor) and compares them with those obtained by DS-SA:
+Although is seems evident from the datasets in table 1, we illustrate the importance of splitting in our scenario.
+The following table compares some examples of the utilisation percentages obtained, and the number of events allocated, without any splitting (not even static splitting from the constructor) and compares them with those obtained by DS-SA:

-$\mathbf{WP}$ -r TUT-r $\mathbf{SEM}$ -r
+Wksp Tut Sem

 SA, no splitting 0.013%

 DS-SA 70% (720 ev) 26% (1747 ev) 44% (3000 ev)

-We clearly see that splitting is essential for the tutorials and seminars as otherwise virtually nothing is allocated.
+We clearly see that splitting is essential for the tutorials and seminars as, otherwise, virtually nothing is allocated.
 For the workshops, some courses can be allocated, but we still lose a lot compared to when splitting is allowed.
-So from now on we always permit splitting.
-(We refer the reader back to Subsection 2.4 where the datasets are presented and the difference of Workshop from the others was also noted).
-While utilisation figures seem a bit higher than in real world cases (30-40%) we show in later sections how the different actual constraints drive the utilisation down to more practical levels, the introduction of section size penalty all along with NPA maintains a realistic level of utilisation figures.
+So from now on we always permit splitting (we refer the reader back to Subsection 2.4 where the datasets are presented and the difference between the Wksp data set and the others was also noted).
+While, in the results above, utilisation figures seem a bit higher than in real world cases (30-40%) we show in later sections how the different actual constraints drive the utilisation down to more practical levels; the introduction of section size penalty along with the No-Partial-Allocation penalty, can also generate a realistic level of utilisation figures.

-In the presentation of results we are generically presenting trade-off curves; which are approximations to Pareto Fronts.
-These are generally representing the trade-off between two of the objective functions: We select a wide range of relative values for the weights associated with the two chosen objectives, and then calling the solver with those weights.
-For example, we often plot the trade-off between Utilisation, U, and the location, L; in this case, we pick a non-zero value for W(U), and then just solve at each of many values for W(L).
-These leaves some gaps in the curves due to the presence of unsupported solutions; however, generally the gaps are small and do not expect that filling them would significantly change the overall messages from the results.
-Remark that since L is a penalty, then the objective is essentially -L, and we use this for the y-axis, so that "better" is towards the top-right corner (and similarly for all others of our trade-off graphs).
+Our results are generically presenting trade-off curves which are approximations to Pareto Fronts.
+These are generally representing the trade-off between two of the objective functions: We select a wide range of relative values for the weights associated with the two chosen objectives, and then call the local search with those weights.
+For example, we often plot the trade-off between Utilisation, U, and location, L; in this case, we pick a non-zero value for W(U), and then just search at each of many values for W(L).
+This leaves some gaps in the curves due to the presence of unsupported solutions.
+However, generally the gaps are small and we do not expect that filling them would significantly change the overall messages from the results.
+Note that since L is a penalty, then the objective is essentially -L, and we use this for the y-axis, so that "better" is towards the top-right corner (and similarly for all others of our trade-off graphs).